pmmukh/vault-enterprise-plugin-repro/README.md

 My changes on top of the original repro are a bit of a hot mess and some are unnecessary, but they work, and I'll clean it up later (probably).

-Prep Steps ( to load in the custom binary )
+## Prep Steps ( to load in the custom binary )

 1. Run XC_OSARCH=linux/amd64 make premdev on vault-ent local directory (with the branch vault-4494-testing)
 2. Do cp ./bin/vault ~/path-to-repo/vault-binary from vault-ent local directory
 3. Run docker build -t vault:my-tag . from this repo, to create/update the image used by compose.
+4. Note that the terminal you run setup.sh and secondary_login_loop.sh in, should be able to use the vault cli

+## Testing Steps
 1. Run setup.sh
 1. When it prompts, enter a valid Vault Enterprise license. (the binary has a license baked in, so random paths work here, its not reqd)
 1. When it prompts, run secondary_login_loop.sh.